JUNE

 “Huh?”

-June turned her head with effort and allowed her eyes focus on the figure that spoke.
+June turned her head with effort and allowed her eyes to focus on the figure that spoke.
 It was Death.
 He was seated on a white foldable seat with his bare feet resting near where she lay.
 Upon closer inspection, she noticed she was lying on a bed in what looked like a hospital ward.

 “What’s going on?”
 Her voice sounded rough.